 Principles of monitoring

-Monitoring is the ongoing analysis of the progress of a programme using a pre-planned management system.
+Monitoring is the ongoing analysis of the progress of a programme using a pre-planned system.

-A monitoring framework is always set up when a programme is planned.
+A monitoring framework should always be set up when a programme is planned.
 The monitoring framework sets out the inputs, outputs, outcomes and impacts of the project.